Tensor Factor Model Estimation by Iterative Projection: Introduction

 Of course, in practice we do not know $A_2,\ldots, A_K$.
 Similar to backfitting algorithms, we propose an iterative algorithm.
 With a proper initial value, we iteratively estimate the loading space of $A_k$ at iteration $j$ based on

-using the estimate $\hat{A}_{k'}^{(j-1)},~ k<k'\le K$ obtained in the previous iteration and the estimate $\hat{A}_{k'}^{(j)},~ 1\le k'< k$ obtained in the current iteration.
-Our theoretical investigation shows that the iterative procedures for estimating $A_1$ can achieve the convergence rate as if all $A_2,\ldots,A_K$ are known and we indeed observe $\cZ_t$ following model (\ref{eq:ideal}).
-We call the procedure iTOPUP and iTIPUP, based on the matrix unfolding mechanism used, corresponding to TOPUP and TIPUP procedures of \citet{chen2019factor}.
+using the estimate $\widehat{A}_{k'}^{(j-1)},~ k<k'\le K$ obtained in the previous iteration and the estimate $\widehat{A}_{k'}^{(j)},~ 1\le k'< k$, obtained in the current iteration.
+Our theoretical investigation shows that the iterative procedures for estimating $A_1$ can achieve the convergence rate as if all $A_2,\ldots,A_K$ are known and we indeed observe $\cZ_t$ that follows model (\ref{eq:ideal}).
+We call the procedure iTOPUP and iTIPUP, based on the matrix unfolding mechanism used, corresponding to TOPUP and TIPUP procedures.
 To be more specific, our algorithms have two steps: (i) We first use the estimated column space of factor loading matrices of TOPUP (resp.
-TIPUP) in \citet{chen2019factor} to construct the initial estimate of factor loading spaces; (ii) We then iteratively perform matrix unfolding of the auto-cross-moments of much smaller tensors $\cZ_{t,k}^{(j)}$ to obtain the final estimators.
+TIPUP) to construct the initial estimate of factor loading spaces; (ii) We then iteratively perform matrix unfolding of the auto-cross-moments of much smaller tensors $\cZ_{t,k}^{(j)}$ to obtain the final estimator.